Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 — Rustin Dodd (@rustindodd) July 25, 2017

 Pirates begin crucial stretch with a win.
-Why is this an important stretch for a team that climbed to .500 with a win over the Giants?
+Why is this an important span for a team that climbed to .500 with a win over the Giants?
 Because the Pirates have two more games in San Francisco, followed by three in San Diego, then an eight-game homestand against the Reds, Padres and Tigers.
-In fact, their next 18 games are against sub-.500 teams until they play the Brewers on August 15 -- and the Brewers might be under .500 by then.
-If the Pirates clean up in this stretch, they have a chance to not only put pressure on the Cubs and Brewers, but also climb into the wild-card race if the Rockies or Diamondbacks falter.
+In fact, their next 18 games are against sub-.500 teams, until they play the Brewers on Aug.
+15 -- and the Brewers might be under .500 by then.
+If the Pirates clean up during this stretch, they have a chance to not only put pressure on the Cubs and Brewers but also climb into the wild-card race, should the Rockies or Diamondbacks falter.